snicco/snicco/src/Snicco/Component/signed-url/README.md

 The [`NullStorage`](src/Storage/NullStorage.php) does nothing.
 No signed-urls will be stored and no usage limits are enforced.
 Use this only if your signed-urls should be valid any number of times before expiring.

-Validity of a signed-url will be based solely on the correct signature and expriation timestamp.
+Validity of a signed-url will be based solely on the correct signature and expiration timestamp.

 ---